twhitehead00/Calculate-Your-Chance-of-Winning-The-Bachelor-Frontend/README.md

 ### `npm start`

 Be sure you also have the backend server downloaded and running.
+Code for that can be found [here]('https://github.com/twhitehead00/Calculate-Your-Chance-of-Winning-The-Bachelor-Backend').

+Run:

+### `npm test`

+To run the tests.